Bureau of Standards and Instructional Support

 Science Understanding, Math Mentoring Integrated with Technology (SUMMIT): Funded through the Mathematics and Science Partnership (MSP) grant from the Florida Department of Education.
 The SUMMIT website includes lessons that were based on the 5E model (Engage, Explore, Explain, Elaborate, and Evaluate).
 The SUMMIT website also provides videos that serve as useful tools for teachers in the classroom.

 Safety in the Science Classroom

 Florida DEP School Chemical Cleanout Campaign (SC3): includes Inventory Procedures, Chemical Inventory Spreadsheet, Table of Excessive Risk Chemicals, Disposal Guidelines for School Facilities, Identifying Unknown Chemicals in Science Labs, SC3 Basic Training Notebook, and SC3 Instructional Video.

 NSTA Safety in the Science Classroom: access to the OSHA Training Requirements and Guidelines for K-14 School Personnel, Tips for the Safer Handling of Microorganisms in the School Science Laboratory, Science Demonstration Videos, and Safety Resources List.

 NIOSH School Chemistry Laboratory Safety Guide: access to the safety guide School Science Laboratories: A Guide to Some Hazardous Substances developed by the Council of State Science Supervisors, the U.S. Consumer Product Safety Commission, and the National Institute for Occupational Safety and Health.
 The document provides teachers with information to take the appropriate precautionary actions and prevent or minimize hazards, harmful exposures, and injuries in the laboratory.

-Mathematics Curriculum Specialist
+Mathematics Education Program Specialist